 Flood insurance is easy to get, the only requirement is that you live in a participating community (which might be a county or other jurisdiction for those living in unincorporated areas).
 That’s right; you don’t need to live in a floodplain to purchase a policy.
 In fact, if you live outside a floodplain you may be eligible for a preferred risk policy that has a much lower premium than for a policy in a higher flood risk area.
 And in most cases you can purchase an NFIP policy with the insurance agent you already deal with for other insurance needs.
 When that isn’t possible, NFIP can put you in touch with another agent that can get you a flood insurance policy.

-The average cost of flood insurance is about $650 a year – less than $2 a day for financial protection from what could be devastating effects of a flood to one’s home or business.
+The average flood insurance premium nationwide is about $700 a year – less than $2 a day for financial protection from what could be devastating effects of a flood to one’s home or business.
 By purchasing a policy now, or keeping your existing policy, you have peace of mind.
 As with any insurance, be sure to talk with your agent about the specifics of your policy – how much coverage you need, coverage of contents as well as structure and any other questions you might have.

 Find out more about your risk and flood insurance at www.floodsmart.gov.
 To purchase flood insurance or find an agent, call 1-800-427-2419.

 FEMA’s mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.